 NURIA MORA, Drishti

-Galleria Patricia Armocida is proud to present Drishti, the first Italian solo exhibition by Madrid artist Nuria Mora, curated by Fabiola Naldi; opening on Wednesday September 27, 2017 at 7:00 PM.
+Galleria Patricia Armocida presneted Drishti, the first Italian solo exhibition by Madrid artist Nuria Mora, curated by Fabiola Naldi, that opened on Wednesday September 27, 2017 at 7:00 PM.

-The artist will present twenty-one acrylic-on-paper works, and two site-specific installations.
+The artist exhibited twenty-one acrylic-on-paper works, and two site-specific installations.

-“Nuria’s universe is a mix of external and internal stimuli, starting with her artistic family, her architect father, and a mix of prompts which then became regulated at university in Madrid where her art and architecture studies became the pretense to begin looking at space with a particular gaze, where every single part, both then and now, could become a new visual hypertext of forms, codes, languages, and chromatisms.
+“Nuria Mora’s universe is a mix of external and internal stimulations, starting with her artistic family, her architect father, and a mix of prompts which then became regulated at university in Madrid where her art and architecture studies became the chance to start looking at space with a particular gaze, in which every single part, both then and now, could become a new visual hypertext of forms, codes, languages, and chromatisms.

 For Drishti, the artist’s first Italian solo exhibition, the unconventional characteristics of her trait meld together with and communicate with the occupied space.
 Drishti is an initiatory approach, it’s the instant in which the body, in a specific yoga pose, channels the necessary energy to assimilate new stimuli.
 Hence the title is to be considered a starting point, open to any choice made by the artist who, in this case, opts for a large installation called Buoys and various works on paper whose patterns created on the street reveal never-before-seen solutions, new codifications, and specific settings.
 These chromatic forms evolve in order to assist the expansion of a motif, within which the elaborate nuances intertwine.

 With both the buoys and the acrylic-on-paper works, the object is not modified on site but rather taken away, misappropriated so that its initial function is changed.